Gotham Roller Derby: Retired Numbers

 In May 2009, the league retired the uniform number of league founder Chassis Crass.
 Her framed Brooklyn Bombshell retired uniform hangs at Manitoba's, 99 Avenue B in Manhattan.
 In December 2016 at Gotham's end-of-year awards night, Bonnie Thunders' jersey was retired by the league.
-In 2024, the league retired Sexy Slaydie's jersey after her passing from colorectal cancer.
+In 2024, the league retired Sexy Slaydie's jersey after her death from colorectal cancer.